Find the financial support that you need! View Funding Resources!

 Some studies have also shown that FES can increase bone density, re-educate muscles, improve functionality, and improve cardiovascular health.
 Check out our clinical research page or our blog for more information about the benefits of FES.

 MYOLYN has years of experience researching and developing FES devices.
 MYOLYN’s first products use FES to help people with paralysis perform therapeutic exercise in the form of stationary cycling.
-Check out our products page or click here to learn more about the MyoCycle FES cycling therapy system.
+Click here to learn more about the MyoCycle FES cycling therapy system.